files-community/Website/src/routes/blog/posts/announcing-files-v2-5/+page.md

 - Checkout remote branches, and switch between local branches from the branches flyout
 - Pull commits from remote repositories using the 'Pull' button on the status bar
 - Create new branches
-- Track changes with the Git columns in the details layout
+- Track changes with the Git columns in the details layout (coming soon)
 - We plan to add more Git features in future updates, so stay tuned!

 <figure>